 If more than half of the total members of a BOM are not present, then the decisions are not official.
 Don't continue a BOM meeting if there is no quorum.
-Postponim.
+Posponim.
 Surukum.

-A quorum for a BOM meeting is more than half the total members of the BOM If there is no quorum then postpone the meeting until more than half are present prepared to share your answers.
+A quorum for a BOM meeting is more than half the total members of the BOM if there is no quorum then postpone the meeting until more than half are present

 Get into pairs.
 Below is a list of the official BOM members for an Elementary school.
-With you partner answer the questions that follow.
-Be
+With your partner answer the questions that follow.